goshevs/ifeats/README.md

 Working with small samples and scales of multiple items that are subject to moderate missingness is challenging.
 In such settings, imputation could help tackle the missingness problem and avoid loosing observations.
-However, in ultra-wide datasets and small number of observations, chained imputation fails routinely.
+However, in ultra-wide datasets with a small number of observations, chained imputation fails routinely.
-Our goal is to develop a package that would help researchers identify sufficient conditions for succesfull chained imputation.
+Our goal is to develop a package that would help researchers identify sufficient conditions for succesful chained imputation.

 ### Installation